-Understanding colour is essential whether you are using watercolour, acrylic, oil or pastel. if you do not understand your colours and what happens when you mix them together, you’ll never going to produce a really successful painting.
+It is essential you understand how to use colour, whether you are using watercolour, acrylic, or oil paints.
+Understanding colour requires you to know what happens when you mix colours together, you’re never going to produce a really successful painting.

 This is explained easier if you look at this page of the Winsor and Newton site, it contains a colour chart of artist’s watercolours, but notice the colours are arranged in order, so the warm reds (contain a little yellow) come after the yellows, so you can clearly see which reds move towards yellow and which move towards blue.